 ●Patients at high risk for TLS should receive intensive supportive care with continuous cardiac monitoring, close monitoring of urine output and fluid balance, and frequent serial measurement of electrolytes, creatinine, and uric acid.
 (See 'Monitoring guidelines' above.)

-For children and adults at intermediate or high risk of developing TLS, measurement of serum levels of uric acid, phosphate, potassium, creatinine, calcium and LDH should be assessed four to six hours after the initial administration of chemotherapy, and every 6 to 12 hours thereafter [1,37].
+For children and adults at intermediate or high risk of developing TLS, measurement of serum levels of uric acid, phosphate, potassium, creatinine, calcium, and lactate dehydrogenase (LDH) should be assessed four to six hours after the initial administration of chemotherapy, and every 6 to 12 hours thereafter [1,39].
 Evidence of TLS or a rising level of uric acid should prompt immediate therapeutic intervention.
 (See 'Treatment of established TLS' above.)

 Management of established TLS

 ●Patients who present with or develop TLS during therapy should receive intensive nursing care with continuous cardiac monitoring and measurement of electrolytes, creatinine, and uric acid every four to six hours.
 Effective management involves the combination of treating specific electrolyte abnormalities (table 4) and/or acute kidney injury, the use of rasburicase (if it was not given initially), attempting to wash out the obstructing uric acid crystals with a loop diuretic and intravenous fluids, and the appropriate use of renal replacement therapy.
 (See 'Treatment of established TLS' above.)

 ●Indications for renal replacement therapy include (see 'Indications for renal replacement therapy' above):

 •Severe oliguria or anuria

 •Hyperphosphatemia-induced symptomatic hypocalcemia